AJ-RR/Junkyard-CSE237D/container-images/README.md

 - `harness.py`: Discovers and runs `unittest` test cases using Gradescope's `JSONTestRunner`.
 - `tests/`: Directory containing Python unit tests that define pass/fail logic for student submissions.

-### 📁 python-hello-world
+### python-hello-world
-A simple test container image setup:
-- Likely includes a basic `hello.py` script or similar.
-- Used for verifying that the job submission infrastructure is working end-to-end.
+A simple test container image setup used for verifying that the job submission infrastructure is working end-to-end.

-### 📄 README.md
-Documentation for building and understanding the container images in this directory.